Greenwoman Publishing

 "En Route" and "Chamomile Tea" — Two poems about the not-so-secret lives of bees

-"Mr. Stripey" -- The hilarious (and edgy) story of a marriage battle—over a tomato plant
+"Mr. Stripey" -- a hilarious (and edgy) story of a marriage battle—over a tomato plant

 “No Compost, No Digestion” — a chapter excerpt from Joel Salatin's amazing new book Folks, This Ain’t Normal

-We also have a heart-to-heart interview with Jane Gates (landscape designer/writer/artist)
+A heart-to-heart interview with Jane Gates (landscape designer/writer/artist

 "George Washington Carver: Grandfather of Sustainability" — an amazingly wrought mini-biography of the man who was so much more than "the peanut guy"